Codecademy/docs/content/dart/concepts/loops/loops.md

 ## do-while Loop

-The do…while loop is similar to the while loop but only difference is that it executes the loop statement and then check the given condition.
-Hence the block of code inside the loop gets executed atleast once for do...while loop.
+The do-while loop is similar to the `while` loop, with the key difference being that it executes the loop statement before checking the given condition.
+Therefore, the block of code inside the loop is guaranteed to execute at least once

 #### Syntax